RMDarth/BigData-ProCamp/lab2/README.md

 ./kafka_consumer
 ```
 After that consumer should start processing messages from Kafka and displaying top 10 prices and last received price.
-More details on each step is described below.
+More details on each step are described below.

 ## Kafka configuration